Latest updates, how to get care "Or use the chat box below right to check symptoms."

 Diabetes patients commonly suffer from sores and ulcers.
 Ulcers are open sores/wounds on the skin that don't heal normally.
 Ulcers are most likely to occur in the feet and/or legs of a person with diabetes, but they can also form in other areas, like the hands or in folds of skin on the stomach.

-trauma wounds are wounds sustained during a traumatic event, such as a car accident or fall from a height.
+Trauma injuries are wounds sustained during a traumatic event, such as a car accident or fall from a height.
 These wounds can include open wounds, broken or shattered bones, and internal damage to soft tissue and organs.
-Trauamtic wounds are treated in a trauma center by a trauma surgeon.
+Traumatic wounds are treated in a trauma center by a trauma surgeon.

 Venous Leg Ulcers

 Venous leg ulcers are ulcers that form on the lower leg as a result of damaged or abnormal veins.
-These veins becoem damaged due to injury, blood clots, obesity, or aging.
-The ulcer starts out as a rash that develops into an open wound and resuires wound care, compression, and elevation.
+These veins become damaged due to injury, blood clots, obesity, or aging.
+The ulcer starts out as a rash that develops into an open wound and requires wound care, compression, and elevation.